NCAR/DART/assimilation_code/modules/observations/DEFAULT_obs_kind_mod.rst

   preprocess program, ``obs_kind_mod.f90``.
 The latter file is overwritten each time preprocess runs, deleting any hand editing done on that file.
 | The rest of this documentation describes the special formatting that is included in the DEFAULT_obs_kind_mod in order
   to guide the preprocess program.
-Two sections of code are inserted into the DEFAULT_obs_def_kind module from each of the special obs_def modules that are requested.
+Two sections of code are inserted into the DEFAULT_obs_def module from each of the special obs_def modules that are requested.
 The insertion point for each section is denoted by a special comment line that must be included VERBATIM in DEFAULT_obs_kind_mod.
 These special comment lines and their significance are: